Whether you have an upcoming holiday soon or next year, here is hoping that these holiday air travel tips will help ease the stress a bit.

-It is no secret that flights during the year end holiday season are stressful.
+It is no secret that flights during Thanksgiving and year-end holidays are stressful.
 Flights are more packed (more people), there is less onboard space (more bulky clothes and carryon gifts), and security lines are longer (because “novices” are flying).

 8 Great Holiday Air Travel Tips

 Save baggage room and alleviate packing anxiety by shipping gifts to your destination.
 I prefer to use free shipping vendors like Amazon Prime and Zappos.
 If you do pack gifts, try to leave them unwrapped.
-TSA does not prohibit wrapped gifts but they must unwrap gifts for a closer look if the item sets off the scanner.
+TSA does not prohibit wrapped gifts but they sometimes must unwrap gifts for a closer look—if the item sets off the scanner.

 This is a catch-all tip for whenever loads are heavier (more passengers).
 It might take longer to travel to airports if roads are slick, more time to clear security because there are more travelers and more unaware travelers, and even more time to buy your Dunkin’ Donuts and Starbucks while waiting to board.

-My hope is that luck is on your side and these tips help you avoid potential issues with holiday flights.
+My hope is that luck is on your side and these holiday air travel tips help you avoid potential issues with holiday flights.

 Do you have any other holiday air travel tips?